-After a visit to Mount Saint-Michel, in France, my daughter Clara and I were impressed with the beauty seen in only two days and with all the fantastic tales we had heard.
+After a visit to Mount Saint-Michel, in France, my daughter Clara and I were impressed by the beauty and the fantastic tales we had heard there.

-Perhaps the most fantastic of them all is the legend of Saint Aubert, an 8th-century bishop in the nearby village of Avranches, a man so pious and religious that people believed he performed miracles.
+Perhaps the most fantastic of all is the legend of Saint Aubert, an 8th-century bishop in the nearby village of Avranches, a man so pious and religious that he was believed to perform miracles.

-Legend tells that Aubert saw Archangel Michael in a dream, and that the angel asked him to build a church in his name in nearby Mont Tombe.
-The problem was, Mount Tombe was a hill so steep that only sheep grazed there.
-Aubert decided to ignore the dream and went on with his regular bishop life.
+Legend tells that Aubert saw Archangel Michael in his dream, and that the angel asked him to build a church in his name in nearby Mont Tombe.
+The problem was, Mount Tombe was a hill so steep that only sheep grazed there, and Aubert decided to ignore the dream.

-But a second dream just like the first happened, and a third.
+But a second dream happened, and a third.
 By then the angel was so angry at Aubert, that he pushed the bishop’s forehead with his finger, burning a hole on it.
-A hole that was there when the priest woke up, one that was visible to all until the day he died.
+A hole that was visible when the priest woke up and until the day he died.

 Aubert ended up building an oratory on Mont Tombe.
-It later became known as Mount Saint-Michel, one of Europe’s main pilgrimage centers during the Middle Ages, and now one of France’s most visited landmarks.
-Three million people visit it annually, it’s even part of the World Heritage Sites of UNESCO.
+It later became known as Mount Saint-Michel, one of Europe’s main pilgrimage centers in the Middle Ages, and now one of France’s most visited landmarks – three million people visit it annually, it’s part of the World Heritage Sites of UNESCO.

 In France, legends and history are woven together, and the tale of bishop Aubert – later Saint Aubert – is no exception.
-What was peculiar about it was that the story apparently had a physical evidence: the priest’s skull, which I learned in my booklets was displayed in a church called Saint-Gervais d’Avraches.
+What was peculiar about it was that the legend apparently had a physical evidence: the priest’s skull, which I learned was displayed in a church called Saint-Gervais d’Avraches.
 As the town of Avranches was not far from Mount Saint-Michel, I was curious to check it out.

 We arrived in Avranches less than 20 minutes after leaving Mount Saint-Michel.
 A small French town of no particular distinction, finding Saint-Gervaise church was easy.
 We parked right in front of it, and read the sign at the entrance saying that the Relic – as Saint Aubert’s skull is called – is only on display certain days of the week.
 We were there on the wrong day.

 The man was the only other person in the whole church.
-He was so absorbed looking at the glass enclosure, that he didn’t notice us coming in.
+He was so absorbed looking at the glass enclosure that he didn’t notice us.
 I looked towards the direction of what he was staring at, and saw – to my astonishment – a skull with a hole right on its forehead!
 The famous skull the legend talks about was right there, in front of us.
 Could this be real?
 I was confused.

 We stayed there few minutes, looking at the Relic from all sides.
 I circled the Relic few times, to make sure I wasn’t seeing things, and took a picture.
 Walking out of the room, we saw the man again, on his way out.
-He told us he was English, and that he had come to Avranches only to see the Relic.
+He told us he was English and had come to Avranches only to see the Relic.
 I asked if he thought it was real.
 “Who knows”, he replied.
 “It looked real to me”, he added.
 “What do you think”? he asked me.
 I could not answer, I didn’t know what to say.
-I was sure I had just seen a human skull with a hole on the forehead – that much I knew.
-Was it Saint Aubert’s skull?
+I was sure I had just seen a human skull with a hole on the forehead, but was it Saint Aubert’s?
 I will never know for sure; no one can.
-But after two days seeing and hearing fantastic things and tales, I was inclined to believe it.
+But after two days hearing fantastic tales, I was inclined to believe it.

 Clara and I left the church in a quiet mood.
-Leaving Avranches behind, driving on the well-maintained French highway back to our vacation home in Roscoff, I could not help thinking of a famous Shakespeare’s quote in his play Hamlet: “There are more things in heaven and earth, Horatio, than are dreamt of in your philosophy”.
-And maybe that was the answer to the Englishman question – and to my doubts.
+Leaving Avranches behind, driving on the well-maintained French highway, back to our vacation home in Roscoff, I could not help thinking of a famous Shakespeare’s quote in Hamlet: “There are more things in heaven and earth, Horatio, than are dreamt of in your philosophy”.
+Maybe that was the answer to the Englishman question – and to my doubts.